UTSCCSCC01/finalprojectf22-momentie/doc/sprint0/README.md

 ### What do you name your branches?
 Feature Branches:
-Features:
+- Features:
-Branch name should follow [Area of focus]-[short description]-[JIRA Issue].
+	- Branch name should follow [Area of focus]-[short description]-[JIRA Issue].
 An example would be: “frontend-add-profile-picture-JIRA-3000”
-Should not be branched from main
+	- Should not be branched from main
-Bug Fixes:
+- Bug Fixes:<br>
-Branch name should follow bugfix [Area of focus]-[short description]-[JIRA Issue].
+	- Branch name should follow bugfix [Area of focus]-[short description]-[JIRA Issue].
 An example would be bugfix-backend-http-request-blocked-JIRA3001
-Should not be branched from main
+	- Should not be branched from main
-Feature branch of feature branches: If you are not the only one working on this branch, communicate with your partners.
+- Feature branch of feature branches: If you are not the only one working on this branch, communicate with your partners.

 ### Do you use Github issues or another ticketing website?
 We also use Jira for tracing the progress.